 Prefer to listen, rather than watch?
 Click the play button below.

 Want to read the transcript from this interview?
-Mind Life Project members receive access to interview transcripts and 6 months of mindfulness support, live meditations, and more👇
+Power of Presence members receive access to interview transcripts and 6 weeks of mindfulness support

 Your Meditation for today